 Winterlake provides seclusion and spectacular scenery; views of Trimble Glacier and the beginnings of the Rainy Pass are visible here.
 Behind the lodge, Wolverine Mountain offers hiking and wildlife spotting, and there are wild flowers, plants and many species of Alaskan bird that are difficult to see in other areas.

-Activities organised by the lodge include hiking along the Iditarod Trail, swimming in the lake and kayaking or canoeing.
+Activities arranged by the lodge include hiking along the Iditarod Trail, swimming in the lake and kayaking or canoeing.
 Further afield are opportunities to go glacier trekking, white-water rafting, fishing for salmon and rainbow trout, and exploring for gold.

 Rooms are in individual cabins located around the main building.